 Save the dates may not seem necessary and just another expense, but they do serve an important purpose.

 Besides, we all want our guests to be able to RSVP with a yes when the invite finally comes around.

 While save the dates may seem somewhat expensive, thankfully there are various ways to make them more affordable.

 You also have quite a lot of flexibility in terms of how they look, the design, the paper that is used.

-Every couple have their own interests, and this should be reflected in your wedding stationary.
+Every couple has their own interests, and this should be reflected in your wedding stationery.

-If you are in the process of looking for save the date suppliers, I would thoroughly recommend that you at least take a look at the collections over at Picky Bride.
+If you are in the process of looking for save-the-date suppliers, I would thoroughly recommend that you at least take a look at the collections over at Minted.

 They can give you some inspiration, at the very least.

 Looking for save the dates?
 Then check out my guides by style and design:

 - 9 of The Best Rustic Save The Dates You Can Order